 TABLE 15.
 Districts with Two Incumbents in Proposed Congressional Plans

-Plan Apple V2 3
+Plan Apple V2 3 [4]

-Plan Birch V2 3
+Plan Birch V2 3 [4]

-Plan Chestnut 4
+Plan Chestnut 4 [4]

-The typical range in the computational ensemble is from 1 to 3, and in the public ensemble, from 2 to 4.
+We present two numbers.
+The first uses the incumbents' addresses reported in the 2020 Candidate Listing made public by the MI Secretary of State.
+Using these addresses, the typical range in the computational ensemble is from 1 to 3, and in the public ensemble, from 2 to 4.